Asahikawa Freeride Tour Overview

 ✔ You maintain a moderate and consistent pace through trees

-✔ You’re comfortable in all snow conditions—powder, hardpack, crust, tracked
+✔ You’re comfortable in all snow conditions, from powder, hardpack, crust, tracked

 ✔ You can safely navigate around hazards like trees, open creeks and tree wells.